-We'll update your contacts' information in a chosen list field.
+We'll update your contacts' information in a chosen audience field.

 - Join Interest Group

-We'll add contacts to a group in your list.
+We'll add contacts to a group in your audience.

 - Leave Interest Group

-We'll remove contacts from a group in your list.
+We'll remove contacts from a group in your audience.

 - Add to a Tag